 All electrical installations in new buildings and renovations require electrical permits.
 A certified electrical contractor must apply for and complete the work.
 To be eligible to apply for contractor electrical permits, you must:

 Many common questions about electrical permits can be answered by The City’s Technical Assistance Centre.
-Please visit calgary.ca/TAC to view frequently asked questions or to submit an online inquiry.
+Inquiries about building, plumbing, electrical or heating, ventilation and air conditioning code or construction methods, building safety and fire regulations, please contact the Technical Assistance Centre.
 If you would like to contact a specific inspector, view the

 Electrical contact list.

 In some cases, homeowners may apply for permits if they own and live in the home and are completing the work themselves.
 Under the same criteria, homeowners, who reside or intend to reside in their home, can now apply for electrical and plumbing permits for approved secondary suites.
 There are no required drawings or forms to apply for electrical and plumbing permits; simply bring ID, proof of ownership (in cases where the property has been purchased recently) and a cost estimate to the Planning Services Centre, located on the 3rd Floor of the Municipal Building.

 For more information, view the Homeowner electrical wiring guide and Homeowner's electrical permits, or contact the Planning Services Support Centre at 403-268-5311.

 Underground service conductor installations

 Beginning April 1, 2016, contractors will be required to

 submit plans for the underground service conductor installation, as specified in